Share

 The Value of Short-Term Health Insurance

 As the saying goes, you get what you pay for.
-That’s the case for Short-Term plans.
-Most Short-Term plans are designed to exclude coverage for preexisting conditions, maternity care and mental health/substance abuse treatment.
-Short-Term plans are not ACA-compliant and do require an applicant to pass underwriting guidelines to be approved.
+That’s the case for short-term plans.
+Most short-term plans are designed to exclude coverage for preexisting conditions, maternity care and mental health/substance abuse treatment.
+Short-term plans are not ACA-compliant and require an applicant to pass underwriting guidelines to be approved.

-As a result of these limitations, Short-Term plans are designed to be an affordable option, saving individuals or families as much as 80 percent when compared to ACA coverage, especially when no subsidies are available for COBRA continuation rates when there is a loss of employer-based coverage.
+As a result of these limitations, short-term plans are designed to be an affordable option, saving individuals or families as much as 80% when compared to ACA coverage, especially when no subsidies are available for COBRA continuation rates when there is a loss of employer-based coverage.

-In addition, Short Term plans can be purchased anytime throughout the year (many times with same day approval), offer flexibility in benefit designs, deductibles and cost sharing requirements, expanded use of doctor and hospital networks, and can be canceled at any time.
+In addition, short-term plans can be purchased anytime throughout the year, many times with same-day approval.
+They also offer flexibility in benefit designs, deductibles and cost sharing requirements, expanded use of doctor and hospital networks, and can be canceled at any time.

-A UROne Benefits expert can help you find the right coverage to fit your needs.
-Call us at
+Get in touch with the UROne Benefits® team to help you find the right coverage to fit your needs.
+Call us at 800-722-7331.